-Participants: (n = 42) Gender: 5 male / 37 female
+Participants: (n = 42)

 According to the 2016 Census the population of Castlecomer is reported at 2,318 of which 547, or 23.5%, are over the age of sixty.
 The population also consists of 116 widows/widowers living alone.
 The consultation was well supported with a turnout of 42 adults and a large contingent of service providers.
 Older people who attended the gathering in Castlecomer told us about the areas which make an area age friendly.